zanuka/leaderport-core-ui/README.md

 ## Project Roadmap

-For a detailed overview of our development phases, milestones, and future plans, please refer to our [ROADMAP.md](ROADMAP.md) file.
+For a detailed overview of our development phases, milestones, and future plans, please refer to the [Roadmap](ROADMAP.md).

 ## Project Plan

-For a detailed checklist of our milestones and deliverables, please refer to our [PLAN.md](PLAN.md) file.
+For a detailed checklist of our milestones and deliverables, please refer to the [Plan](PLAN.md).

 ## Leaderboard Use Cases